Compliance

 EU sanctions lists

-Based on EU regulations (especially Regulations 2580/2001 and 881/2002).
-The EU consolidated list contains all individuals and organizations that are excluded from doing business with EU companies.
+Based on EU regulations (in particular Regulations 2580/2001 and 881/2002).
+The EU Consolidated List contains all individuals and organizations that are barred from doing business with EU companies.

-• Update: weekly, and on short notice in acute situations
+• Update: weekly, at short notice in acute events

 • Scope: several thousand entries (as of 2026: over 4,500)